Posts Tagged ‘ Soup ’

 When you make more than a gallon of chicken stock, you have to start branching out and find unique ways to use it up.
 This recipe really wasn’t planned out, I really just threw together a bunch of stuff we had lying around.
 The soup end up tasting great though.
 I had a bag of [...]

-Schmultz Makes Better Matzo Ball Soup
+Shmaltz Makes Better Matzo Ball Soup

 One of the best parts of making your own chicken stock is the layer of fat that settles to the top after it’s chilled.
-This yellow layer of fat is also known as Schmaltz and to quote Sienfeld, “Its gold, Jerry, Gold!”
-After the soup has chilled you can skim the fat and save it [...]
+This yellow layer of fat is also known as Shmaltz and to quote Sienfeld, “Its gold, Jerry, Gold!”
+After the soup has chilled you can skim the fat and save it […]

 Quick Homemade Chicken Stock